AI For Basement Flood Calls

 The business case for emergency basement flood call teams

-For basement flood calls, ROI is recovered mitigation jobs, extraction and drying work, plumber handoffs, sewage sensitive calls, property manager relationships, and fewer water loss buyers lost to a slow answer.
+For basement flood calls, ROI is recovered mitigation jobs, extraction and drying work, plumber handoffs, sewer-sensitive calls, property manager relationships, and fewer water-loss buyers lost while the team is busy, closed, or already dispatching.

-- Monthly basement flood, water intrusion, standing water, and urgent mitigation calls
+- Monthly basement flood, water intrusion, standing-water, pump, sewer, and urgent mitigation calls

 - Dispatchable emergency intent share of those calls